haowulab/haowulab.github.io/DataSummerCamp/learningPlan.md

 - [Week 3](week3.md)
-	- Understand R data frame.
-Understand tab-delimited and csv files.
+	- Understand tab-delimited and csv files.
 Read those files into R as a data frame.
 	- Learn R programming control statement: loops, if-else.
 	- R graphics: plot with the color, line types, point types, etc.
 	- Learn to save the figures from R session to pdf/jpg/png/etc.